Jennifer Wilber works as an ESL instructor, substitute teacher, and freelance writer. She holds a B.A. in Creative Writing and English.

 Scientology has captured the attention of the media for many years and has a vast celebrity following.
-As with any Hollywood fad and nontraditional belief system, it has faced harsh criticism, yet still maintains a loyal following.
-Some of the somewhat outlandish ideas presented by Scientology really make you wonder if people really will believe anything, and where the line of what constitutes a religion should be drawn.
-Is Scientology an actual religion, or is it, in fact nothing more than a cult and a complicated get-rich quick scheme devised by an unscrupulous con-artist?
+As with any Hollywood fad and nontraditional belief system, it has faced harsh criticism, yet it still maintains a loyal base.
+Some of the somewhat outlandish ideas presented by Scientology really make you wonder if people will believe anything and where the line of what constitutes a religion should be drawn.
+Is Scientology an actual religion, or is it, in fact, nothing more than a cult and a complicated get-rich-quick scheme devised by an unscrupulous con-artist?

-Scientology is “an applied religious philosophy” (Hubbard 9) based on the writings of science fiction writer L. Ron Hubbard.
-The word “Scientology” means literally “knowing how to know” and derives from the Latin word “scio,” which means “knowing in the fullest sense of the word” and the Greek word “logos,” which means “the study of” (Hubbard 9).
+Scientology is “an applied religious philosophy” (Hubbard, 9) based on the writings of science-fiction author L. Ron Hubbard.
+The word “Scientology” means literally “knowing how to know” and derives from the Latin word “scio,” which means “knowing in the fullest sense of the word” and the Greek word “logos,” which means “the study of” (Hubbard, 9).
 The belief system of Scientology can be broken down into several basic ideas.

-Another key idea of Scientology is the Dynamics of Existence, which is “the basic command followed by all life” ("Church of Scientology").
+Another key idea of Scientology is the dynamics of existence, which constitute “the basic command followed by all life” ("Church of Scientology").
 In Scientology, there are eight dynamics, which could also be thought of as urges, in life (Hubbard 45).
 The eighth dynamic is Infinity, which is also commonly referred to as God.
-The seventh dynamic is the Spiritual dynamic, which refers to “anything spiritual with or without identity.”
-The Physical Universe, “with its four components of matter, energy, space and time” is the sixth dynamic.
-The fifth dynamic is Life Forms, which includes all plants and animals.
+The seventh dynamic is the spiritual dynamic, which refers to “anything spiritual with or without identity.”
+The physical universe, “with its four components of matter, energy, space and time” is the sixth dynamic.
+The fifth dynamic is life forms, which includes all plants and animals.
 Mankind “as a species” is the fourth dynamic.
-Group Survival is the third dynamic, and refers to groups such as friends, nation, race, or any other group that a person could be a part of.
-The second dynamic is Family “and children and all other creativity.”
-The first dynamic is Self, or the individual person and their body, mind, and possessions ("Church of Scientology").
-Each of these dynamics is equally important (Hubbard 45).
+Group survival is the third dynamic and refers to groups such as friends, nations, races, or any other group that a person could be a part of.
+The second dynamic is family “and children and all other creativity.”
+The first dynamic is self, or the individual person and their body, mind, and possessions ("Church of Scientology").
+Each of these dynamics is equally important (Hubbard, 45).

 Another important idea of Scientology is the ARC triangle, which is, as described in L. Ron Hubbard’s book Scientology: The Fundamentals of Thought, “the keystone of living associations” (53).
 The first corner of this triangle is affinity, which is “the ability to occupy the same space as something else” (53).
 The second corner of the ARC triangle is reality, which means “that which appears to be,” or that what everyone agrees to be real is real (54).
 The third and final corner is communication, which “is more important than the other two corners” in relationships (54).
 For Scientologists, the ARC triangle is an extremely important tool for understanding human relationships.